Nginx Expire Headers: Detailed How to Configure for WordPress 2025

 Key Settings:

-• access_log off: Reduces server load for static assets.
+• [inline_code type=”warning”]access_log off[/inline_code]: Reduces server load for static assets.

 • Security headers enhance trust signals for SEO.